fwmechanic/k_edit/README.md

  * `GCC` >= 4.8: I first built (and _still_ build 32-bit Windows) K with GCC (`g++`) using GCC 4.8; it might not build with any lesser GCC version.
  * `Boost` >= 1.54 (2016/05: some major Linux distros do not meet this requirement by default; see below); used only for
      * `boost::string_ref`: used pervasively; superseded by C++14's `std::string_view` (but we may never abandon {GCC 4.8+Boost 1.54})
-         * this appears to be implemented in ".h file(s) only"; I have toyed with the idea of copying the `boost::string_ref` source code subset into the K source tree, but so far have successfully resisted the idea.
+         * `boost::string_ref` appears to be implemented in ".h file(s) only"; I have toyed with the idea of copying the `boost::string_ref` source code subset into the K source tree (in order, for example, to un-break the CentOS 7 build), but so far have successfully resisted the idea.
      * `boost::filesystem`: a small subset only
  * [`PCRE`](http://www.pcre.org/) "Perl Compatible Regular Expressions" (the "legacy" 8.x version) used in search/replace editor functions and occasionally internally.
  * [Exuberant `Ctags`](http://ctags.sourceforge.net/) is invoked to rebuild the "tags database" at the close of each successful build of K.